1. Information about the procurement

 ICT Solution: ‘LBChain’ platform-service development services

-The goal of the project is the conceptualisation of the LBChain platform-service, prototype development and testing, while the terms and conditions, support model and resources required for further operation of LBChain should become clear by the end of the project.
+The goal of the project concerned the conceptualisation of the LBChain platform-service, prototype development and testing, while the terms and conditions, support model and resources required for further operation of LBChain were to become clear by the end of the project.

-The Bank of Lithuania expects that all suppliers bidding to provide research and development (R&D) services for the implementation of the LBChain platform-service development project (or a particular phase of the project) should already have created their own core blockchain platform with relevant partner ecosystem tools, or are using one based on agreement with third-party partner(s) provisioning the core blockchain platform elements.
-The supplier is expected to created the platform-service within the project, on top of the available core blockchain platform, and in addition to what the Bank of Lithuania – together with other stakeholders such as national investment agency Invest Lithuania – would offer to fintech companies as target user groups.
+The Bank of Lithuania expected all suppliers bidding to provide research and development (R&D) services for the implementation of the LBChain platform-service development project (or a particular phase of the project) to have already created their own core blockchain platform with relevant partner ecosystem tools, or were already using one based on agreement with third-party partner(s) provisioning the core blockchain platform elements.
+The supplier was expected to create the platform-service within the project, on top of the available core blockchain platform, and in addition to what the Bank of Lithuania – together with other stakeholders such as national investment agency Invest Lithuania – were to offer to fintech companies as target user groups.

-During the project, the Bank of Lithuania is not planning to acquire any additional equipment or standard software licenses.
-Where justified and necessary for the project, such licenses and equipment should be sourced by the supplier using the price for the services within the project, or at their own expense and risk.
+During the project, the Bank of Lithuania was not planning to acquire any additional equipment or standard software licenses.
+Where justified and necessary for the project, such licenses and equipment were to be sourced by the supplier using the price for the services within the project, or at their own expense and risk.

 - Financial technologies